mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/release-notes/2.0.0/index.md

 ### Support for Amazon EKS, Azure EKS and DKP multi-cluster

-Kaptain 2.0 can be deployed on attached clusters running on Amazon EKS and Azure AKS.
+Kaptain 2.0 can be deployed on attached clusters running on Amazon AWS EKS and Microsoft Azure AKS.
+This extends D2iQ’s openness to support Kubernetes platforms beyond DKP with Kaptain.

 ### Helm based deployment